clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

 .. only:: Partners

-   4. For verified certificates, upload an image file showing the signature of each person whose name and title you want to appear on the certificate.
+   4. For verified certificates, you must specify one to four people whose names and titles you want to appear on the certificate.
+Upload an image file showing the signature of each person.
-      You must specify at least one signatory, and can add a maximum of four.

 .. only:: Open_edX

    4. Optionally, upload an image file showing the signature of each person whose name and title you want to appear on the certificate.

-5. When you have finished, select **Create**.
+5. When you have finished creating your certificate, select **Create**.

    You can :ref:`preview the certificate<Preview a Certificate>` to see how it will appear to a learner taking the course in the selected mode.